 • replace your gas stove/oven with an electric one

-• install solar panels (which are not very efficient west of the Cascades due to frequent cloud cover all year) – I have solar PV on my home but I live east of the Cascades where the weather is more favorable to electricity generation
+• install solar panels (which are not very efficient west of the Cascades due to frequent cloud cover all year) – I have solar PV on my home but I live east of the Cascades where the weather is favorable to electricity generation

 What would these “improvements” cost a typical home owner in Oregon?